 Is it possible to install a VPN on Apple TV?
 The short answer is yes, although it takes a bit of work to set up.
 In this tutorial, I’d like to share with you exactly how to configure your Apple TV to connect to a VPN so you can watch shows from anywhere in the world.

 The great thing about using a VPN while you’re living or traveling abroad is that you can watch some of your favorite shows on Netflix, Hulu and other streaming services.
 In many cases (such as when trying to stream Netflix in China), the services is geo-restricted, meaning the entertainment won’t stream.

 This is excellent if you want to watch Netflix on your laptop or computer.
 But what if you want to finally migrate to the big TV screen to watch your shows?
-Getting a VPN setup on a device like your Apple TV (or even the Amazon Stick or Chromecast) seems confusing at first, but if you’ll allow me to guide you through what I learned, you’ll realize that it’s really quite easy.
+Getting a VPN setup on your Apple TV (or even a VPN on the Amazon Stick or Chromecast) seems confusing at first, but if you’ll allow me to guide you through what I learned, you’ll realize that it’s really quite easy.

 This simple guide will teach you how to set up Apple TV with a VPN.